 Sarah Smith – 2020 Sarah comes to us from the Clemson University Chemical and Biomolecular Engineering.
 After earning her bachelors there and working as a lab technician, she decided to make the move out west to Stanford.
-Sarah deals with a large portion of the lab logistics and is working on her masters in Microbiology and Cell Science from the University of Florida in her free time.
+Sarah deals with a large portion of the lab logistics.

 Aviv Hargil – 2019 Aviv graduated from University of Chicago.
 He takes care of the vivarium and genotyping.
 He is involved in projects related to 4Mu development.
 Aviv is interested in a variety of biological topics and is excited to learn more about immunology in the Bollyky lab.

 GRADUATE / MEDICAL STUDENTS

 Graham Barlow – 2017 Graham is a PhD candidate in the Immunology program.
 He is co-mentored by Garry Nolan and is working on the using high-dimensional imaging to study how cells coordinate in their native tissue contexts.
 He is especially interested in tissue architecture and how this organization induces and breaks tolerance, especially over time.